 There are publicly-funded and private schools, both providing education in English.
 Bermuda has sophisticated healthcare providers; however, service is not free of charge.
-Expats are recommended to get a healthcare insurance, and in most cases the employers pay certain amount of the total cost.
+Expats are recommended to get a healthcare insurance, and in most cases, the employers pay a certain amount of the total cost.

 Bermuda is a beautiful island with an ideal semi-tropical climate and excellent recreational facilities including golf, tennis, swimming and a wide range of water sports.
 Bermuda is also famous for having more golf courses per square mile than any other destination in the world, and its Port Royal Golf Course has hosted the PGA Grand Slam for 8 years.